fued1011-2/Gamble-Game/README.md

 - **Game mode selection**
   In `MenuView` you can choose between local play and online mode.
 Online mode connects to a Socket.IO server, while local mode creates a new game.

 - **Online communication via Socket.IO**
   `GameClient` connects to `http://localhost:3000` and handles various Socket.IO events to synchronize game state.
+The server code lives in a separate repository, **Gamble-Server**.

 - **Local game logic and scoring**
   `LocalGameController` calculates points based on selected dice combinations and manages round transitions.